Ovays Azizi

-Ovays Azizi (اویس عزیزي; born 29 January 1992) is an Afghan professional footballer who plays as a goalkeeper for Abu Muslim the Afghanistan national team.
+Ovays Azizi (اویس عزیزي; born 29 January 1992) is an Afghan professional footballer who plays as a goalkeeper for Abu Muslim and the Afghanistan national team.

 International career

 Azizi made his debut for the Afghanistan national team in a 2–0 friendly loss to Thailand on 3 September 2015.

 Personal life

 Azizi was born in Afghanistan and lost his father and grandparents in the Afghan Civil War.
 His grandmother, mother and his 4 siblings fled Afghanistan and took refuge in Iran.
 In 2001, he was accepted as a refugee in Denmark.
 Azizi also worked in occupational therapy in Denmark.

 He plays for the Danish side, Hillerod.
 Playing for Maziya football team, he was named as the best goalkeeper of the Dhivehi Premier League (DPL) for the 2019-2020 season.